 The most common symptom is

 Back pain varies in intensity from one episode to another and from one person to another.
 Pain is often worse during the night and in the morning.
 Early morning stiffness that is relieved by activity is also very common.
 Pain in the lower back and the associated muscle spasms are often relieved by bending forward.
 Therefore, people often assume a stooped posture, which can lead to a permanent bent-over position.
 In others, the spine becomes noticeably straight and stiff.

 Loss of appetite, low-grade fever, weight loss, excessive fatigue, and anemia can accompany the back pain.
 If the joints connecting the ribs to the spine are inflamed, the pain may limit the ability to expand the chest to take a deep breath.
 Stiffness (fusion) of the spine can restrict the ability to expand the chest wall as well.

 Occasionally, pain starts in large joints, such as the hips, knees, and shoulders.

-One third of the people have recurring attacks of mild eye inflammation (uveitis Uveitis Uveitis is inflammation anywhere in the pigmented inside lining of the eye, known as the uvea or uveal tract.
+One third of the people have recurring attacks of painful but sometimes mild eye inflammation (uveitis Uveitis Uveitis is inflammation anywhere in the pigmented inside lining of the eye, known as the uvea or uveal tract.
 The uveal tract may become inflamed because of infection, injury, a bodywide autoimmune... read more ), which usually does not impair vision if treated promptly.

 In a few people, inflammation of a heart valve results in a permanently damaged valve, or other problems can affect the heart or aorta.